 This obituary, from the Journal of the Institute of Brewing, will interest those who wish to know more of Sydney Nevile (1873-1969).
 Further information, including viz.
 Jellicoe, can be gleaned from Nevile’s memoir, Seventy Rolling Years.

 *The title is “Improving the Public House in Britain, 1920-1940: Sir Sydney Nevile and ‘social work'”.
 A version appeared under that title in the journal Business History in 2010.
-The scholar David Gutzke has also studied extensively the subject of pub improvement in the 20th century and the stance and motives of different brewers, notably in his Pubs and Progressives: Reinventing the Public House in Britain 1896-1960 (2007).
+The scholar David Gutzke has also studied extensively the subject of pub improvement in the 20th century and the stance and motives of different brewers.
+See especially his Pubs and Progressives: Reinventing the Public House in Britain 1896-1960 (2007).

 **The RPHA, which continued at least into the war years, did engage in training barmen.
 This aspect can, therefore, be viewed as an early attempt to implement a “College for Publicans”.
-Jellicoe stated numerous times that publicans came to the field without prior training due to economic pressure, for example holding a naval pension inadequate to live on.
-Hence they were impelled to encourage over-drinking to the exclusion of other aspects of hospitality.
-In his vision of the model pub, it could achieve social goals, indeed Christian social goals, while still earning a living wage both for manager and brewery.
+Jellicoe stated numerous times that publicans came to the field without prior training due to economic pressure, for example holding a naval pension that was inadequate to live on.
+Hence, such publicans encouraged over-drinking and disregarded other aspects of hospitality.
+Jellicoe’s vision of the model pub had broader social goals, indeed Christian social goals, that nonetheless contemplated a living wage for the manager and decent return for the owning brewery.

 Note re image: The above illustration (1884), entitled “An Ale-House Room”, is by the American artist Edwin Abbey, and was sourced from the online Yale Art Gallery, here.
 Expressed to be in the public domain.
 Used for educational and historical purposes.
 All feedback welcomed.